 cp command in Linux with examples

 The cp command in Linux is a powerful tool that is used to copy files and directories from one location to another.
-It is an essential tool for managing files and directories on the Linux (and other UNIX based systems) command line, and its functionality extends to a wide range of use cases.
+It is an essential tool for managing files and directories on the Linux (and other UNIX-based systems) command line, and its functionality extends to a wide range of use cases.

 This guide on the cp (copy) command serves as another addition to my series of articles covering the previously published 90 Linux Commands frequently used by Linux Sysadmins.
 As time allows, I will continue to publish articles on the 90+ commands geared toward Linux sysadmins and Linux power users.
 Let’s continue this series with the cp